 Qin Shi Huang

-Qin Shi Huang also worked with his minister Li Si to enact major economic and political reforms aimed at the standardization of the diverse practices of the earlier Chinese states.
+Qin Shi Huang is a pivotal figure in Chinese history.
+As the sovereign of a centralized country, he worked with his minister Li Si to enact major economic, social and political reforms aimed at the standardization and uniformity of various facets of the Chinese society, from writing scripts and currency to measurement systems and wagon axle gauges.
 He is traditionally said to have banned and burned many books and executed scholars.
-His public works projects included the incorporation of diverse state walls into a single Great Wall of China and a massive new national road system, as well as his city-sized mausoleum guarded by a life-sized Terracotta Army.
-He ruled until his death in 210 BC, during his fifth tour of eastern China.
+His public infrastructure projects included the incorporation of diverse state defensive walls into a single Great Wall of China, a massive new national road system, hydraulic engineering projects such as the Zhengguo Canal and Lingqu Canal, as well as his city-sized mausoleum guarded by a life-sized Terracotta Army.
+Having survived three high-profile assassination attempts, he ruled the nation with an iron fist until his death in 210 BC, during his fifth tour of eastern China.

-Qin Shi Huang has often been portrayed as a tyrant and strict Legalist—characterizations that stem partly from the scathing assessments made during the Han dynasty that succeeded the Qin.
-Since the mid-20th century, scholars have begun questioning this evaluation, inciting considerable discussion on the actual nature of his policies and reforms.
-According to the sinologist Michael Loewe "few would contest the view that the achievements of his reign have exercised a paramount influence on the whole of China's subsequent history, marking the start of an epoch that closed in 1911".
+Qin Shi Huang has often been portrayed as a strict Legalist and a ruthless tyrant — characterizations that stem partly from the scathing Confucianist assessments made during the succeeding Han dynasty and have been carried down by Confucian historians through the subsequent dynasties.
+Since the mid-20th century, modern scholars have begun questioning this narrative, inciting considerable discussion on the actual nature of his policies and reforms, especially after studying textual evidence recorded in newly discovered artifacts such as the Shuihudi and Liye bamboo slips.
+According to the sinologist Michael Loewe, "few would contest the view that the achievements of his reign have exercised a paramount influence on the whole of China's subsequent history, marking the start of an epoch that closed in 1911".
 Provided by Wikipedia

 1. 1